modelon-community/impact-webapp-example/README.md

 ## Install

-Load this repo as a project using
+Load this repo as a project using the [project explorer](https://help.modelon.com/latest/articles/ao_project_explorer/) in Modelon Impact.

 In order to use and load the app in a workspace, the app needs to be built.
 Run the following from the terminal in the vscode plugin: